johnnywoo/hatchet/README.md

 # Hatchet: a simple grammar-based parser

+## UBER-DISCLAIMER

+This is a work in progress.
+Everything will change a lot.
+If I ever find the time to do it, which is not guaranteed at all.

 ## DISCLAIMER

 Hatchet is not meant to be fast, it's a simple recursive descent parser.